Largnaster/Largnaster/README.md

 - The monitoring of the application was made with the client to ensure their satisfaction and the requirements fulfillment.
 - The first version was deployed within two months of developing.

-### **PHARMACY TRANSACTIONAL SYSTEM** | VueJS
-*Independent ‑ Academic | 2020*

-Management application for purchase and sell invoices of pharmaceutical products and stock management.

-- The billing methods were implemented using JavaScript, the design and routes were made with VueJS.
-- The project was deployed it in the cloud following standards to be scalable using Docker and ExpressJS.
-- I led the project in accordance with the requirements.
 ___

 <!-- Skills section -->